 Leader Creek to the Head of the Valley

 An old track exists on the true right and stays close to the river as it climbs over two bluffs.
 The track exits into the river bed, which eventually dries up as you gain height.
 Follow the creek bed to the eastern side of the valley.
-Pawnbroker Bivvy lies on the true right bank about 250m down from Grave’s Couloir in an area of dense bush approximately 30metres in from the river bank.
-Pawnbrokers Bivvy Rock was found and named by Paul Powell after the three tussocks which formerly grew on top of the rock.
-Pawnbrokers has dry shelter for four and is a good base for climbing Grave’s Couloir to the Ngapunatoru Plateau and Tutoko.
+Pawnbroker Bivvy has not been located by recent parties and may have been destroyed or covered by avalanche debris.
+It provided dry shelter for four and was lcoated on the true right bank about 250m down from Grave’s Couloir in an area of dense bush approximately 30 metres in from the river bank.
+It was found and named by Paul Powell after the three tussocks which formerly grew on top of the rock.

 Follow the Tutoko River to where the outlet of Leader Creek can be seen on the opposite side.
 Ford the river and continue along the east bank to where the second un-named dry creek bed is marked with a large cairn of red-painted but mossy stones.
 Known as Limerick Creek, this is followed past Dave’s Cave to Leader Falls.
 Cross Leader Creek just below the falls; this can be difficult in high flow.
 Follow a well-marked track on the true left around the falls to the open valley above.
 There is a four-person bivvy rock at the top of the bush which provides some shelter.
 Follow the stream bed to the glacial moraine and climb a gully on the left of a rock fan to find the start of the track which leads through the tussock bluffs, tending first right then eventually left.
 Higher up, a tussock ramp slants up and right to the first of the rock bivvies; the larger Turner’s Bivvy is located at least 100m further up on a broad terrace.
 Turner’s Bivvy is a group of rocks on a narrow tussock terrace high above the Tutoko River and below the Madeline Icefield.
 The larger bivvy has room for three and the smaller takes two; there is another small bivvy 200m down the spur to Leader Creek.
 All are a little exposed in a good Norwest storm but otherwise give good shelter.
 The bivvy was discovered by Samuel Turner around 1920.